-Cloud advancements enables an interactive collaborative experience for employers, your employees and your accountant.
-BrightPay Connect speeds up and transforms the accountant / employer relationship from a document exchange or transactional relationship to an instant access one.
+Cloud advancements enables an interactive collaborative experience for bureaus, clients and employees.
+BrightPay Connect speeds up and transforms the bureau client relationship from a document exchange or transactional relationship to an instant access one.
 Book a demo today to see just how BrightPay Connect can help towards GDPR compliance.